rosienh/Predict-Used-Car-Prices/README.md

 ### Key Price Drivers:

-•	Used-car prices are mainly driven by engine performance, vehicle age and mileage, and vehicle segment.
-Performance commands price premiums, while mileage only matters when considered alongside vehicle age.
+•	Used-car prices are mainly driven by **engine performance, vehicle age and mileage, and vehicle segment**.
+Performance commands price premiums, while mileage only matters when considered in conjunction with vehicle age.

 ### Price Behaviour:

 •	Used-car prices do not change at a constant rate over time.
-Price movements are better understood as percentage-based changes rather than fixed dollar amounts, especially across different price segments.
+Price movements are better understood as **percentage-based changes** rather than fixed dollar amounts, especially across different price segments.

 ### Pricing Risk:

-•	Pricing risk is highest in high-value vehicles, where small pricing errors can lead to disproportionately large financial losses.
+•	Pricing risk is **highest in high-value vehicles**, where small pricing errors can lead to disproportionately large financial losses.

 ## Recommendation